8 Awesome DIY Organizers: Sewing Organizer Tutorials

 Best Fabric for Circle Skirts

-Like most skirts, cotton is a great choice for circle skirts.
-If you make a full circle skirt like you'd see in the 1950s, satin works really well, even though it's a difficult material to work with if you're just beginning to sew.
+As with most skirts, cotton is a great choice for circle skirts.
+If you make a full circle skirt as you'd see in the 1950s, satin works really well, even though it's a difficult material to work with if you're just beginning to sew.

 The DIY skirt below is an easy cotton circle skirt you'll enjoy making and wearing!
 Take a look at The Ultimate Circle Skirt Tutorial.